Find Affordable College Courses

 Of the 264 students majoring in physiology at Texas Tech, 39% are male and 61% are female.

 The in-demand bachelor’s degree programs at Oklahoma State University - Main Campus helped the school earn the #3 place on this year’s ranking of the most popular physiology and pathology sciences schools in the Southwest Region .
-Located in the distant town of Stillwater, OSU is a public school with a fairly large student population.
+Located in the town of Stillwater, OSU is a public college with a fairly large student population.

 Of the 42 students majoring in physiology at OSU, 31% are male and 69% are female.